Closing date: 03/04/2026

 - University tuition fees university tuition fees (at the UK rate, with some scholarships available for high-performing EU/International candidates)

-- An annual stipend of £22,113to help with living costs
+- An annual stipend of £22,113 to help with living costs

 Studentships are highly competitive and so we encourage you to contact any supervisors who you are interested in working with before applying for our Non- Clinical PhD Studentships.